-The West Virginia Prosecuting Attorneys Institute has purchased a significant amount of audio, video and computer equipment that is available for use, at no cost, by local prosecutors' offices in case preparation and trial.
-Technical assistance is available and provided by the Institute staff in the set-up and use of the equipment which helps jurors to better understand both the evidence being presented and the issues at trial.
-Some of the equipment includes television, camcorders, PowerPoint® computer programs, data projections, visualizers and lap top computers.
-This equipment has been loaned out by the Institute to local prosecutors' offices either individually or as sets, and, if rented from the private sector, could become quite expensive.
+The West Virginia Prosecuting Attorneys Institute has a significant amount of audio, video and computer equipment that is available for use by local prosecutors' offices in case preparation and trial.
+Technical assistance is provided by the Institute staff related to the use of the equipment which helps jurors to better understand both the evidence being presented and the issues at trial.
+This equipment has been loaned out by the Institute to local prosecutors' offices at no cost whereas, if rented from the private sector, such use could become quite expensive.

-During calendar year 2020, no one took advantage of our equipment loan program because; unlike the past most counties now have equipment of their own.
+During the calendar year 2021, almost no one took advantage of our equipment loan program because; unlike the past, most counties now have equipment of their own.
 Since the program's inception WV counties have realized an estimated total of \$760,035.00 in savings on technical equipment 'rentals'.
 The program may become defunct in the near future because it is no longer needed.
+The same is not true of the technical assistance program related to the use of such equipment.

 The Institute also provided the counties technical assistance in the form of answers to technical questions regarding the uses of the equipment previously mentioned as well as other technical equipment used by prosecutors.
-This assistance was rendered in the field on multiple occasions, in office at prearranged consultations and via phone and by email to often to count.
-Review of available records indicates that the Institute's Information Systems Coordinator spent 221 hours rendering technical assistance to various prosecutor's offices in 2020.
-Using an average rate of \$175.00 per hour as a benchmark these counties have realized a calendar year 2020 savings of in excess of \$38,675.00 as well (not including the email support).
+This assistance was rendered in the field on multiple occasions, in office at prearranged consultations and via phone and by email too often to count.
+Review of available records indicates that the Institute's Information Systems Coordinator spent 220 hours rendering technical assistance to various prosecutor's offices and acting as liaison for the Institute's Google migration (An OT initiative) in 2021.
+Using an average rate of \$175.00 per hour as a benchmark these counties have realized a calendar year 2021 savings of in excess of \$38,500.00 as well (not including the email support).

-The Institute also gives technical advice and assistance to Prosecutors in the highly specialized legal field of Prosecution in an average of approximately 10 hours per week via phone and email as well as in the field.
+The Institute's three lawyers also give technical advice and assistance to Prosecutors in the uniquely specialized legal field of prosecution in an average of approximately 10 hours per week via in person consultation, phone and email.
 Assuming the conservative, hourly legal rate assigned to special prosecutions of \$150.00 the counties have saved somewhere on the order of another \$78,000.00.